phenixtax

 • Representation of company towards authorities and regulators, and lobby groups

-• Appoint a strategic resource for representation and lobbying to protect and serve the interests and culture of company
+• Appoint a strategic resource for representation and lobbying to protect and serve the interests and culture of the company

 • Initiate and participate in: